The Final Fantasy III Instruction Manual

 At the time, I don’t think any of us realized how spoiled we were with the level of craft and application went into commercial art.
 There is something about analog media that hits different, and it’s a distinction none of us would appreciate until it was too late.

 This was back when every Magic card in the pack looked authentic.
 It wasn’t immediately obvious which were destined for the trash.
 In hindsight none of them were.
-We were only on the Dark Age set.
+We were only on the Dark Ages set.
 You could still pick up packs of Arabian Nights at Toys-R-Us.

 You aren't going to believe this, but there was a time in the history of 'Magic: The Gathering' when even commons looked, well... magical.

 But we wanted bigger, better, more.
 We would settle for nothing less than fully immersive artificial worlds.
+Everyone was pumped for the next wave of digital graphics, the next phase of the digital renaissance.

 We recorded the cut scenes from Resident Evil I and Final Fantasy VII on VHS in order to re-live them.